athn-nik/teach/README.md

 ```

 Download the data from [TEACH website](https://teach.is.tue.mpg.de), after signing in.
 The data TEACH was trained was a processed version of BABEL.
 Hence, we provide them directly to your via our website, where you will also find more relevant details.
-Finally, download the male SMPLH body model from the [SMPLX website](https://smpl-x.is.tue.mpg.de/) in pickle format.
+Finally, download the male SMPLH male body model from the [SMPLX website](https://smpl-x.is.tue.mpg.de/).
+Specifically the AMASS version of the SMPLH model.
+Then, follow the instructions [here](https://github.com/vchoutas/smplx/blob/main/tools/README.md#smpl-h-version-used-in-amass) to extract the smplh model in pickle format.

 The run this script and change your paths accordingly inside it extract the different babel splits from amass: